-The school recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet.
-We pay due regard to the Guidance issued by the UK Council for Child Internet Safety in relation to how we respond to incidents.
+- School recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet.
+We pay due regard to the Guidance issued by the UK Council for Child Internet Safety in relation to how we respond to incidents. - In all cases where an incident of youth produced sexual imagery is reported, the following actions will be undertaken: - the incident should be reported to the Designated Safeguarding Lead as soon as possible - the Designated Safeguarding Lead should hold an initial review discussion or meeting with appropriate school staff - o there should be subsequent interviews with the young people involved (if appropriate) - o parents should be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm - at any point in the process if there is a concern a young person has been harmed or is at risk of harm a referral should be made to Children's Social Care and/or Bedfordshire Police immediately. - An immediate referral will be made to Bedfordshire Police and Social Care in the following circumstances:

-- In all cases where an incident of youth produced sexual imagery is reporting the following actions will be undertaken: - The incident should be reported to the Designated Safeguarding Lead as soon as possible. - The Designated Safeguarding Lead should hold an initial review discussion or meeting with appropriate school staff. - o There should be subsequent interviews with the young people involved (if appropriate). - Parents should be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm. - At any point in the process if there is a concern a young person has been harmed or is at risk of harm a referral should be made to children's social care and/or the police immediately. - An immediate referral will be made to the Police and Social care in the following circumstances: - The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the imagery is under 13 - There is reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or self-harming - If none of the above applies the school may choose to deal with the incident without involving the police or social care.
+- the incident involves an adult - there is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - the imagery involves sexual acts and any pupil in the imagery is under 13 - there is reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or selfharming. - If none of the above applies, the school may choose to deal with the incident without involving Bedfordshire Police or Children's Social Care.
 This will usually be the case where the Designated Safeguarding Lead is confident that they have enough information to assess the risks to the pupils involved and the risks can be managed within the school pastoral support and disciplinary framework.
 All decisions and rationale for decision making will be recorded.
-All decisions will be based on the best interests of the child/ren. - The school will pay due regard to the Department for Education guidance: Searching, Screening and Confiscation advice - Adults in the school will not view youth produced sexual imagery unless there is a good and clear reason to do so.
-Wherever possible the designated safeguarding lead will respond to an incident based on what they have been told about the imagery. - All incidents will be recorded.
+All decisions will be based on the best interests of the child/ren. - The school will pay due regard to the Department for Education guidance: Searching, Screening and Confiscation advice. - Adults in the school will not view youth produced sexual imagery unless there is a good and clear reason to do so.
+Wherever possible the Designated Safeguarding Lead will respond to an incident based on what they have been told about the imagery. - All incidents will be recorded.

-More information is available in Appendix Six
+More information is available in Appendix Six.